Nicola1971/IndexNow/README.md

 ## Installation:

+- Go to https://www.bing.com/indexnow/getstarted (or https://webmaster.yandex.ru/) and generate the API key
+- Upload the txt api key to the root of your website
-- Install with Evo Extras Module
+- Install The plugin with Evo Extras Module
 - Assign InstallNow Template Variable to your templates

 **IndexNow TV**: